radian-software/squeaky-hinge/README.md

   get a reCAPTCHA config from Google Identity Platform ([docs](https://cloud.google.com/identity-platform/docs/reference/rest/v1/TopLevel/getRecaptchaParams))
-* Pop a browser for the user with that reCAPTCHA config to get a reCAPTCHA token, this is needed for verification requests if you cannot provide the `X-Goog-Spatula` header that comes out of proprietary Android code ([more on that here](https://gist.github.com/Romern/e58e634e4d70b2be5b57d7abdb77f7ef))
+* Pop a browser for the user with that reCAPTCHA config to get a reCAPTCHA token representing the solution, this is needed for verification requests if you cannot provide the `X-Goog-Spatula` header that comes out of proprietary Android code ([more on that here](https://gist.github.com/Romern/e58e634e4d70b2be5b57d7abdb77f7ef))
 * Exchange user phone number and reCAPTCHA token in the [sendVerificationCode